 Records Management staff will present the RDA revision to the State Records Commission.
 While not required, agency representative(s) are requested to attend the meeting to clarify any questions which Commissioners may ask.

-Agency Leadership and State Records Commission Chairman Sign the RDA
+Agency Leadership and State Records Commission Chair Sign the RDA

-Following approval by the State Records Commission, both Mr. Steve Murray and the designated agency representative (usually a director or commissioner) must sign the RDA on its signature page.
+Following approval by the State Records Commission, both Steve Murray (ADAH Director and State Records Commission Chair) and the designated agency representative (usually a director or commissioner) must sign and return the RDA.

 The agency will retain one copy of a signed RDA on file, while the ADAH will retain another signed copy.
-The new RDA will be made available on the ADAH website.
+The newly approved RDA will be made available on the ADAH website.

 Agency Uses the Approved RDA